Richard Gregory: Honorary degrees

-Family
+Personal life

-In 1953, he married Margaret Hope Pattison Muir, one son, one daughter (marriage dissolved 1966).
-In 1967, he married Freja Mary Balchin, the daughter of writers Elizabeth and Nigel Balchin, (marriage dissolved 1976).
-Gregory is survived by two children (Mark and Romilly Gregory), two grandchildren (Luutsche Ozinga and Kiran Rogers) and his long term companion Priscilla Heard.
+In 1953, Gregory married Margaret Hope Pattison Muir, by whom he had a son and a daughter.
+The marriage was dissolved in 1966.
+In 1967, he married Freja Mary Balchin, the daughter of writers Elizabeth and Nigel Balchin.
+This marriage was also dissolved in 1976.
+Gregory was survived by two children (Mark and Romilly Gregory), two grandchildren (Luutsche Ozinga and Kiran Rogers), and his long-term companion, Priscilla Heard.